 What Chicken Should I Use?

-For traditional Ca Ri Ga, my parents usually butcher a whole chicken or leg quarter.
+For traditional Cà Ri Gà, my parents usually butcher a whole chicken or leg quarter.
 The bones provide more flavor and substance to the chicken curry.
-It can be more affordable but also requires more work.
+It's more affordable but also requires more work.

 For convenience and accessibility, I recommend bone-in, skin-on chicken thighs.
 You could also use drumsticks, wings, or breasts.
 But I highly recommend bone-in for more flavor and skin-on for fat and richness.
 I do not recommend boneless chicken breast - it'll be too dry and doesn't lend enough flavor to the soup.

 Regardless of what cut you use, make sure to use a sharp cleaver to chop the chicken into smaller 3 inch pieces.
-This will make it more manageable to eat!
+This will allow the marinade to penetrate deeper into the meat while shortening the cooking time.
+Alternatively, you could ask your butcher to do this for you if you don't have a sharp enough knife to cut through bone.

 Substitutions & Variations